DrakenWan/Abstract-Data-Structures/ADT/graph/Readme.md

 ```

 This will give output:- &nbsp;
->UCS Traversal from node 0 to 9.
+>   "UCS Traversal from node 0 to 9.

->0 4 2 6
+    0 4 2 6

->Found goal 9 at cost 13
+    Found goal 9 at cost 13

->

->UCS Traversal from node 0 to 4.
+    UCS Traversal from node 0 to 4.

->0
+    0

->Found goal 4 at cost 2
+    Found goal 4 at cost 2